OmarGamalH/DSA_Final_Project/README.md

 > The *Linear Search Algorithm* is used to check for win diagonally, horizontally or vertically.

-> *Stack Data Structure* used to push & pop a move that has been made by a player.
+> *Stack Data Structure* used to push and pop a move that has been made by a player.

 > *Array* used to save the move history.